-Since ABC is waiting for 90 days to get money back, he will charge some interest to XYZ; for these, ABC will deduct the interest, say 12% per annum upfront, and then lend Rs.
+Since ABC is waiting for 90 days to get the money back, he will charge some interest to XYZ; for this, ABC will deduct the interest, say 12% per annum upfront, and then lend Rs.
 880 to XYZ.

 1000 – (1000 X 12%) = 880

-That’s why it is known as Invoice Discounting, as XYZ is selling his invoice at a discount to ABC.
+That’s why it is known as Invoice Discounting, as XYZ is selling its invoice at a discount to ABC.